alexwennerberg/nanomail/spec.md

 Nanomail is a text-based internet communication protocol, inspired by email.

 A nanomail server runs on port 1999 and handles receiving messages.
-A nanomail client signs messages and sends them to the destination server, as well as
+A nanomail client signs messages and sends them to the destination server.

 Nanomail combines many technologies that make up email infrastructure, like SMTP, POP and DMARC into a single, dramatically simpler specification.